Ecconia/MinecraftJavaSelfmade/README.md

 ## Furture plans

 * The most essential thing is the chat feature.
+    - Better GUI
+    - Tabcompletion/History
+    - on click/hover
 * Its not yet decided if 3D will be added, if so in a simple version and slowly improving.
+    - If there won't be a main menu, but a main SP world, maybe a floating island.
+* For debugging/logging a special GUI with tabs, if possible allow moving the tabs.
+    - Chunkmap, shows which chunks are loaded/unloaded/downloaded.
+* For debugging an overview over the data collected.
+* Offline playing if connection is lost, never dump chunks and other data.
+    - While at it, just save the whole server too.
+    - Disconnect player from actual position.
 * errr...

 ## Current Features